 Lynette Yiadom-Boakye’s oil paintings focus on fictional figures that exist outside of specific times and places.
-In an interview with Nadine Rubin Nathan, Yiadom-Boakye describes her compositions as “suggestions of people...They don’t share our concerns or anxieties.
+In a 2010 interview with Nadine Rubin Nathan in the New York Times Magazine, Yiadom-Boakye described her compositions as “suggestions of people...They don’t share our concerns or anxieties.
 They are somewhere else altogether.”
 This lack of fixed narrative leaves her work open to the projected imagination of the viewer.

 Her paintings are rooted in traditional formal considerations such as line, color, and scale, and can be self-reflexive about the medium itself, but the subjects and the way in which the paint is handled is decidedly contemporary.
 Yiadom- Boakye’s paintings are typically completed in a day to best capture a single moment or stream of consciousness.